 Within the Group, the Bioplastics division's sales are predominantly priced in USD and cost of sales are predominantly in USD and EUR creating an exchange rate risk.
-The RF Technologies division's sales are predominantly quoted in GBP.
+The RF Technologies division's sales are predominantly in GBP.
 The bespoke nature of most of the RF Technologies division's sales allow for adverse and beneficial exchange rate movements to be reflected in the quoted price.
 The Group does not enter into forward foreign currency contracts.

-The total foreign exchange gains recognised for the year in 2022 was £108,000 (2021: loss £23,000), which comprised of the foreign exchange movement from trading.
+The total foreign exchange loss recognised for the year in 2023 was £65,000 (2022: gain £108,000), which comprised of the foreign exchange movement from trading.